-^{} The number of shares held by the management may also include shares purchased under the Employee Joint Investment Program (EJIP) which commences from 2013 to 2018 to build a motivation among the staff to work efficiently and effectively, create alignment between the employees, management and shareholders, as well as to establish long-term loyalty and a sense of ownership to PTTEP.
+The number of shares held by the management may also include shares purchased under the Employee Joint Investment Program (EJIP) which commences from 2013 to 2018 to build a motivation among the staff to work efficiently and effectively, create alignment between the employees, management and shareholders, as well as to establish long-term loyalty and a sense of ownership to PTTEP.
 More details are disclosed in the "Corporate Governance" section under "Policy on Treatment to Stakeholders - Employee" part.

-Appointed as the President and Chief Executive Officer on October 22, 2015
+&lt;sup>1 Appointed as the President and Chief Executive Officer on October 22, 2015

-Appointed as Chief Operating Officer, Production Asset and Operations Support Group (position equivalent to Executive Vice President) on January 1, 2016
+&lt;sup>2 Appointed as Chief Operating Officer, Production Asset and Operations Support Group (position equivalent to Executive Vice President) on January 1, 2016